tomgxz/Kraken/README.md

 ![Homepage diagram](https://github.com/Tomgxz/Kraken/blob/report/.readmeassets/templates/HomepageTemplate.png?raw=true)

-This shows the layout of the homepage once you've logged in, if you already have created a website.
-If you haven't made any websites yet, it will look similar to this but without the grid of their websites.
-Built inside the main template, it contains:
+This shows the layout of the homepage once the user has logged in, if the user already has created a website.
+If the user has not made any websites yet, it will look similar to this but without the grid of their websites.
+Built inside the main template, it contains the following:
 - The header, saying "Welcome, `<username>`" so that they know that it is the homepage
 - A grid of all of their current sites.
-> The grid will change the number of columns programmatically, based on the display size.
-It contains square `div`s, each showing the title of the website, an icon informing the user as to whether it is public or private, and is coloured based on the primary color of said website.
-The text color redefines itself based on what the background color of the `div` is, to make sure it is easy to read
+> The grid will programmatically change the number of columns based on the display size.
+It contains square `div`s, each showing the title of the website, an icon informing the user as to whether it is public or private, and is coloured based on the primary colour of said website.
+The text colour redefines itself based on what the background colour of the `div` is, to make sure it is easy to read

 - A create new site button with the same dimensions as the site `div`s, at the end of the grid layout.